IssaPortfolio/Week-07-Programming-Assignment/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-Added new bowler, "IssaHabeeb," and added fifth score to each bowler.
+Added fifth score to each bowler.